 2. You will learn some of the basic elements required to start building a core of devoted fans.

 3. You will learn what is required of you in order to hold onto that core audience.

 The business concept of holding onto, or retaining, past and current customers, is typically not given much thought by many self-publishers.
-But building a following of readers that will continue to read and buy what you have published in the past, and will publish in the future, is imperative for your long-term financial success as a self-publisher.
+But, building a following of readers that will continue to read and buy what you’ve published in the past, and will publish in the future, is imperative for your long-term financial success as a self-publisher.

 Therefore, implementing a book-buyer retention plan, more commonly a called customer retention plan, must be an essential part of every self-publisher’s marketing plans.

 Myth #1.
 Book-Buyer Retention Is Not Realistic Or Practical For Self-Publishers

 One big mistake many self-publishes make is attaching little or no importance to book-buyer retention.
 Many self-publishers see book-buyer retention as too difficult to accomplish, and as a waste of precious time, to be of any significant value.
 However, my own research has shown that by simply retaining a small number of committed readers and book-buyers, you can significantly increase your profits now and into the future.

 It can take quite a bit of time to build this core audience.
 But as long as you keep producing quality content that they need and can benefit from, your audience will grow.
 Therefore, you must take the time to develop that core group of people within your niche that you strive to be the go-to-person for if you ever expect to become a financially successful author.